mdeguzman827/mdeguzman827.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/months.png)

-Most of the songs the lasted longer were released int the middle of Q1/Q2 of the year.
+Most of the songs the lasted longer were released in the middle of Q1/Q2 of the year.
 That is just before summmer.
 This is significant because it shows that people enjoy listening to the same song as it prolongs as a summer hit.
 Specifically, Rock songs did very well when released during this time period.
 It had a succeess rate of 17.65%.

 **Conclusion**

 We can see that release date and genre contribute to the success and length of time a song is on the Billboard Hot 100.
 I would recommend record labels to release Rock albums just before summer to maximize popularity.

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.